Convex relaxation approaches for high-dimensional optimal transport: Convex relaxations

 Problem \eqref{OTmom-1} is obtained from \eqref{OTmom} by dropping the global positivity constraint and removing the variables $M_{ij}$ for $ij\notin E(\G).$ It is easier to solve than \eqref{OTmom}, as it involves fewer variables and constraints.

 Problem \eqref{OTmom-2} is obtained from \eqref{OTmom} by dropping the local positivity constraints.

-\begin{rem} From \eqref{objmomk} and \eqref{matPSD}, the consistency condition \eqref{conBsim} affects only the diagonal blocks $M_k$'s.
-Thus, all affine constraints and the objective function involve only the blocks $(M_k,M_{ij})_{[K],E(\G)}.$ Consequently, as in Remark~\ref{remmr}, the chordal conversion method of \cite{tang2024exploring} can be applied to exploit the chordal sparsity of $\G$ and decompose \eqref{OTmom-2} into a multi-block SDP with small matrix variables.
-For example, when $\G$ is a tree, then problem \eqref{OTmom-2} can be equivalently reduced into a multi-block SDP problem with variables $(M_k,M_{ij})_{[K],E(\G)}$ and local PSD constraints $[M_i,M_{ij},M_{ij}^\top,M_j]\succeq 0.$ This can significantly reduce the problem size of \eqref{OTmom-2}. \end{rem}
+\begin{rem} From \eqref{objmomk} and \eqref{matPSD}, the consistency condition \eqref{conBsim} affects only the diagonal blocks $M_k$'s ({after removing redundant rows and columns}).
+Thus, all affine constraints and the objective function involve only the blocks $(M_k,M_{ij})_{[K],E(\G)}.$ Consequently, as in Remark~\ref{remmr}, the chordal conversion method of \cite{tang2024exploring} can be applied to exploit the chordal sparsity of $\G$ and decompose \eqref{OTmom-2} into a multi-block SDP with small matrix variables. {In addition, when the tree-width of $\G,$ the cluster size and relaxation degree are constant-size, fast interior point solver \cite{gu2022faster} can solve the multi-block problem in linear-time complexity $\O(d).$} \end{rem}